frenck/brands/README.md

 by Cloudflare for 604800 seconds.

 Placeholder images are excepted from this.
-Placeholder images have a 900 seconds cache on the client0-side and are cached for 1 hour on Cloudflare.
-This allows us to replace placeholder images within an acceptable timeframe without losing our cache.
+Placeholder images have a 900 seconds cache on the client-side and are cached for 1 hour on Cloudflare.
+This allows us to replace placeholder images within an acceptable time frame without losing our cache.

 ## Image specification